pilinsin/easy-voting/README.md

 ## Voting
 (User)<br>
 Obtain VotingInfo.<br>
-Obtain the encoded userID and KeyPair from the email.<br>
+Obtain the encoded userID and KeyFile from the email.<br>
-Decode the userID and KeyPair with the user private key.<br>
+Decode the userID and KeyFile with the user private key.<br>

-Calculate a voting IPNS address corresponding to the KeyPair.<br>
+Calculate a voting IPNS address corresponding to the KeyFile.<br>
 Verify the address with the voting IPNS addresses.<br>

 Reflect the votingType on a voting form.<br>